MicrosoftDocs/architecture-center/docs/example-scenario/analytics/sports-analytics-architecture-azure-content.md

 4. Azure Databricks processes stream data from Azure Event Hubs and combines it with static data.
 5. The final processed data is written to Data Lake Storage in Delta format.
 6. Transformed data that's used in the visualization layer, like Power BI, is written to an Azure SQL Database.
 This database becomes the data source for any reporting needs.
-7. Curated data is visualized and manipulated through Power BI, Power Apps, or a custom web application that is hosted by an Azure App Service.
+7. Curated data is visualized and manipulated through Power BI, Power Apps, or a custom web application that's hosted by an Azure App Service.
 8. Azure Machine Learning builds and trains machine learning models by using data imported into Azure Machine Learning Datasets and external sources.
 The datasets and sources are directly linked to the Azure Machine Learning Workspace.
 You can control access and authentication for data and the Machine Learning workspace with Azure Active Directory (Azure AD) and Azure Key Vault.
 Models can also be retrained as necessary in Machine Learning.
 9. As an alternative to storing model results in Data Lake Storage or SQL Database, you can deploy Machine Learning models to containers using Azure Kubernetes Services (AKS) as a web service and called via a REST API endpoint.
 The web service deploys by using an Azure App Service, and then you can send data to the REST API endpoint and receive the prediction returned by the model within the web application.